911 calls before Sonya Massey's shooting include 1 from her mother asking officers not to 'hurt her'

 “Please don’t send no combative policemen that are prejudiced,” Donna Massey said.

 Sonya Massey called a few hours later to report a neighbor had hit her with a brick.
-A sheriff’s deputy caught up to her at HSHS St. John’s Hospital, where the dispatch record said she went “to seek treatment of her mental state.”
+A sheriff’s deputy caught up to her at a hospital, where the dispatch record said she went “to seek treatment of her mental state.”
 She told the officer the neighbor used a brick to break her SUV’s window and that she herself broke another “in an attempt to get into the car to get away.”

-The deputy noted Massey “appeared to be having some 10-96 issues,” police code for mental health problems and was seeking treatment for scrapes she sustained reaching through the broken glass.
-She told the officer she had recently been released from a mental health facility in Granite City, 10 miles (16.1 kilometers) northeast of St. Louis, and claimed that earlier that day “she was out with” police “who attempted to run her off the road.”
+The deputy noted Massey appeared to be having mental health problems and was seeking treatment for scrapes she sustained reaching through the broken glass.
+She told the officer she had recently been released from a mental health facility and claimed that earlier that day “she was out with” police “who attempted to run her off the road.”

 The officer said Massey also had paperwork from a July 3 interaction with a mental health mobile crisis unit from another Springfield hospital.